ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 Once you ejected the configuration and installed dependencies, you can now edit the webpack configuration (`config/webpack.config.js`).

-First, import an object that creates the configuration for PostCSS:
+First, import an object that provides a util for creating the configuration for PostCSS:

 ```js
 const { styles } = require( '@ckeditor/ckeditor5-dev-utils' );